matthewrkarlsen/open-diablo-editor-2/README.md

 For an explanation of the various modding options within the editor, please refer to the [Mod Workshop Mirror](https://matthewrkarlsen.github.io/d1-mod-workshop/).

+## Additional Test Requirements ##

+To run the JUnit tests, a copy of the `Diablo.exe` file is required (this is not supplied).
+This exe file should be located under `./binaries/Diablo.exe` (relative to the main project folder).

 ## Building via Maven ##

 - Install a Java 11 JDK from [the AdoptOpenJDK site](https://adoptopenjdk.net/) or your provider of choice.